 Does your protein powder upset your stomach?

 We make the best protein powder for sensitive stomachs.
-If your protein powder causes gas, bloating, or diarrhea, switch to Drink Wholesome.
+If your protein supplement causes bloating, constipation, cramps, diarrhea, or gas, switch to Drink Wholesome.

-People with Candidiasis, Crohn’s, gastritis, gastroparesis, GERD, leaky gut, IBS, IBD, SIBO, and ulcerative colitis love our protein powders.
-Order samples to see if they are right for you.
+People with Candidiasis, Crohn’s, gastritis, gastroparesis, GERD, leaky gut, IBS, IBD, SIBO, and ulcerative colitis love our protein powder.
+Order samples to see if Drink Wholesome is right for you.

 What is in your protein powder?

 Most protein powders are made with protein concentrates and isolates, foods chemically and/or mechanically stripped of everything but the protein.
-They are listed as “whey protein” and “pea protein” as opposed to “whey” and “peas.”
+They are listed on the ingredient list as “whey protein” and “pea protein” as opposed to “whey” and “peas.”

 NO food additives.

 Most protein powders are full of food additives.

+Most protein powders are full of food additives.
+Why does this matter?
 Although food additives are not necessarily bad for you in small quantities, they can add up quickly, especially if you drink a protein shake every day.
-At higher quantities, food additives can cause nasty side effects.
+At higher quantities, food additives can cause side effects.

-Because food additives look nothing like real foods, we have trouble digesting them.
-As a result, the trillions of bacteria in our guts have more time to eat and more time to release gas.
-This gas can cause bloating and stomach pain.
+Because food additives are heavily processed and look nothing like real foods, we can have trouble digesting them.
+As a result, they sit in our guts for longer and ferment.
+Fermentation produces gas, which can cause bloating, cramps, and stomach pain.
+It can also slow colonic transit and lead to constipation.

-Accumulating evidence suggests that food additives also disrupt regulatory pathways in the intestine and can result in the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.
+Food additives can also disrupt regulatory pathways in the intestine and cause the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.
 This is a good reason to avoid food additives if you have a sensitive stomach.

 As a rule of thumb, food additives are ingredients that you cannot pronounce.
 Not sure what to look for?
-Here are some of the most common additives in protein powder:
+Here is a list of the most common additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors*, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol